apg10/koala-Tshirts/README.md

 ✅ Authentication (login, register, logout)

-✅ Stripe integration for checkout (in progress or implemented)
+✅ Stripe integration for checkout (in progress)

 ✅ Protected routes and role-based UI